What is IAQ?

 One ounce of dust contains nearly 42,000 living dust mites.
 Each mite is expelling 20 fecal pellets every day into the air you breathe.

-USA Today (9/30/04) re-ported that household chemicals are linked to the increasing incidence of children’s asthma.
-The many chemical compounds in today’s building materials (vinyl, pressboard, paint and polyvinyl chloride to name just a few) leach out of their source products and become part of today’s home indoor air contaminants.
+USA Today (9/30/04) re-ported that household chemicals are linked to the increasing incidence of children’s asthma (and this was 19 years ago – just imagine everything we added to those chemicals since then).
+In addition the many chemical compounds in today’s building materials (vinyl, pressboard, paint and polyvinyl chloride to name just a few) leach out of their source products and become part of today’s home indoor air contaminants.

 Another allergenic irritant, the dust mite, thrives in warm, humid conditions and feeds upon dead skin flakes shed by humans and pets.
 Each person can shed up to 700,000 skin scales per day creating an abundant food source for this prehistoric looking nemesis to good health.
 Approximately 10 to 15 percent of the population suffers from an allergy related to dust mites with most allergic to the airborne, breathable dust mite feces and not the dust mite itself.
 About 40,000 dust mites can “thrive” in only one ounce of dust, so imagine how many dust mites may live in even the cleanest homes!